biopragmatics/oquat/docs/unknowns/source/hp.md

 # hp

-## `CINEAS` (1)
+## `CINEAS`

+There are 1 usages of `CINEAS` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CINEAS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CINEAS).

 | curie          |   usages | nodes                                                                                                                                                                     |
 |----------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | CINEAS:asollie |        3 | [HP:0012775](http://purl.obolibrary.org/obo/HP_0012775), [HP:0012776](http://purl.obolibrary.org/obo/HP_0012776), [HP:0012777](http://purl.obolibrary.org/obo/HP_0012777) |

-## `COST` (1)
+## `COST`

+There are 1 usages of `COST` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20COST)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20COST).

 | curie         |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | COST:neuromig |       51 | [HP:0001302](http://purl.obolibrary.org/obo/HP_0001302), [HP:0001339](http://purl.obolibrary.org/obo/HP_0001339), [HP:0001355](http://purl.obolibrary.org/obo/HP_0001355), [HP:0002126](http://purl.obolibrary.org/obo/HP_0002126), [HP:0002282](http://purl.obolibrary.org/obo/HP_0002282), ... |

-## `ClinGen` (1)
+## `ClinGen`

+There are 1 usages of `ClinGen` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ClinGen)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ClinGen).

 | curie                 |   usages | nodes                                                   |
 |-----------------------|----------|---------------------------------------------------------|
 | ClinGen:tristannelson |        1 | [HP:0032113](http://purl.obolibrary.org/obo/HP_0032113) |

-## `Cochrane` (1)
+## `Cochrane`

+There are 1 usages of `Cochrane` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Cochrane)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Cochrane).

 | curie             |   usages | nodes                                                   |
 |-------------------|----------|---------------------------------------------------------|
 | Cochrane:ab005233 |        1 | [HP:0000360](http://purl.obolibrary.org/obo/HP_0000360) |

-## `DD` (1)
+## `DD`

+There are 1 usages of `DD` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DD).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | DD:WHO  |        1 | [HP:0012524](http://purl.obolibrary.org/obo/HP_0012524) |

-## `DDD` (29)
+## `DDD`

+There are 29 usages of `DDD` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DDD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DDD).

 <details>
 <summary>Click to expand the `DDD` table</summary>